Finnbyte/Risto/README.md

 - Databases
 - Delete and mute command
 - Functional and modular leave and join events
-... - anything else that comes to my mind.
+- ... anything else that comes to my mind at some point.